tarsqi/ttk/docs/notes/python3.md

-## 4. More
+## 4. Making it run on Python 3.8.5

 All the above were changes from the conservative porting guide, making heavy use of python-modernize fixers.
+Here we use pylint and the python -3 parameter for hints and we run Python 3.8.5 on a sample file to see what breaks.

+All changes made are in commit [a4703f1b](https://github.com/tarsqi/ttk/commit/a4703f1bb010e9289198e7f179d53772fff4e73f).